chrisandoryan/Wazoy/README.md

 ```

 To start, there are few basic things to configure:
-- WAZUH_MANAGER_IP: IP address of your Wazuh server.
+- `WAZUH_MANAGER_IP`: IP address of your Wazuh server.
-- APP_HOST: Hostname or service name of your challenge container (e.g., app).
+- `APP_HOST`: Hostname or service name of your challenge container (e.g., app).
-- APP_PORT: Port on which the challenge service is running internally (e.g., 5000).
+- `APP_PORT`: Port on which the challenge service is running internally (e.g., 5000).
-- ENTRY_PORT:  Port on which VEnvoy listens (e.g., 8082).
+- `ENTRY_PORT`:  Port on which VEnvoy listens (e.g., 8082).

 Ensure that the `ENTRY_PORT` specified in the environment variables (e.g., `8082`) matches the port mapping in the `docker-compose.yml` file (e.g., `<anyport>:8082`).

 ### 3. Install Custom Decoder to Wazuh Dashboard

-To process VEnvoy logs in Wazuh, upload custom decoders and rules into Wazuh Dashboard.
+To process VEnvoy logs in Wazuh, you need to upload custom decoders and rules into Wazuh Dashboard.

 **Access the Wazuh Dashboard**